charlesrouge/Tigris-Euphrates/README.md

-This repository presents the output data and the figures generated from it, and presented in the paper "Combining land data assimilation and hydro-economic optimization to analyze water allocation in politically unstable transboundary river basins"
+This repository contains the figures generated from the output data presented in the paper "Combining land data assimilation and hydro-economic optimization to analyze water allocation in politically unstable transboundary river basins"
-By C. Rouge, A. Tilmant, B. Zaitchik, A. Dezfuli and M. Salman
+By C. Rougé, A. Tilmant, B. Zaitchik, A. Dezfuli and M. Salman

 Files:

-=> Output data:
+=> Output data is to be made available shortly.

 te_res.mat
 contains all the results data used in this analysis